 Coleus Amboinicus is a perennial succulent plant and has been used for centuries in Chinese cooking to treat a myriad of health conditions including chest pain, asthma, epilepsy, rashes and insomnia.
 It has also been suggested that Coleus species can increase a woman’s' milk supply.
 In my literature search, I could not find any evidence that was not anecdotal, and I could not find any recommendations of dosage, formulation and frequency.

-Bottom Line: I would proceed with caution, try a small amount to begin with.
+Bottom Line: I would proceed with caution if considering this as a supplement to increase milk supply, try a small amount to begin with.

 Blessed thistle (Cnicus benedictus) is a Mediterranean weed also found in North America, which has been used for over 2000 years, mainly to stimulate appetite and aid in digestion.
 The chemical constituent of blessed thistle, cnicin, stimulates digestive enzymes and bile secretions.
 The herb is also theorized to stimulate blood flow to the mammary glands, thus enriching milk flow; however there are no studies documenting this.
 At levels of more than 5 grams per day, there have been case reports of increased risk of bleeding as it has been shown to possess platelet-activating properties.
 Caution must be used if concurrent antiplatelet medications are being taken.